-This is a robust solution and used is for a countless amount of applications.
+This is a robust solution and can be used for a countless amount of applications.
 However, the gear ratio of a single stage is limited relying on multiple drives in series.
-Our technology solves this by combining this with two other principles: the compound principle and tractional torque.
+Our technology solves this by combining two other principles: the compound principle and tractional torque.

 The difference in diameter within the planets is largely responsible for the gear ratio.
 This makes it possible to produce drives with extremely high single stage ratios of up to 10,000:1, more than 25 times higher than what is available today.
 (Additionally, the continues contact within the drive eliminates play within the system, largely removing back-lash.)

 |Type||Single stage Planetary Drive||Single stage Strain Wave Gear||Single stage Archimedes Drive|